jbeard4/SCION/README.md

 For example, the above model will only transition from 'bar' to 'bat', when `event.data` contains an odd number.

-## Entry, exit, and Transition Actions
+## Entry, Exit, and Transition Actions

 States can be associated with **entry** and **exit** actions.
 These are JavaScript functions which are executed when the state is entered or exited.